 Williamson supports several policies associated with the more progressive end of the candidate spectrum.
 To pay for many of these programs, she proposes increasing taxes on the wealthiest taxpayers.

-Yang’s economic policies have been a central focus of his campaign.
+Finally, Yang’s economic policies have been a central focus of his campaign.
 To pay for policies like a Universal Basic Income of $1,000 per month for each adult, he has proposed something called Value-Added Tax, which would aim to close loopholes for large companies that reduce their tax liabilities by moving money overseas.

 Whichever side of the aisle you may fall on, you should always be informed about the candidates and the issues on the table.